-In plain words I define as a combinatory system any collectivity (composed of individuals or organizations) of agents that operate (perservere, act, expand, etc.) in a given environment (locality, territory, geographical area, etc.) and that, consciously or unconsciously, act (exclusively or prevalently) on the basis of global information which they directly produce and update as the consequence of their micro behaviours (Mella, 2014).
+I define as a combinatory system any "collectivity" of agents (in particular, individuals or organizations) that operate (behave, act, expand, etc.) in a given environment (locality, territory, geographical area, etc.) and that, consciously or unconsciously, act (exclusively or prevalently) on the basis of global information which they directly produce and update as the consequence of their micro behaviours.

-The basic idea behind the Theory of Combinatory Systems is that, on the one hand, the global information is - or derives from - a macro state, a macro-behaviour or a macro effect, attributable to the collectivity as a whole, whose values are produced by the combination of the micro states, micro-behaviours or micro effects of the agents (hence the name Combinatory System); on the other hand, the global information affects the subsequent micro-behaviours as a result of a micro-macro feedback, acting over a period of time and producing interesting forms of self-organization and synchronization in the agents' micro behaviours (accumulation, diffusion, pursuit, order, improvement and progress) (Mella, 2001, 2002b).
+The "basic idea" behind the Theory of Combinatory Systems is that, on the one hand, the global information is - or derives from - a macro state, a macro-behaviour or a macro effect, attributable to the collectivity as a whole, whose values are produced by the "combination" of the micro states, micro-behaviours or micro effects of the agents (hence the name Combinatory System); on the other hand, the global information affects the subsequent micro-behaviours as a result of a micro-macro feedback, acting over a period of time and producing interesting forms of self-organization, synchronization and path dependence (Arthur, 1994) in the agents' micro behaviours (accumulation, diffusion, pursuit, order, improvement and progress) (Mella, 2017).

-The feedback arises from necessitating factors, which force the agents to adapt their micro behaviour to the system's macro behaviour, and is maintained by the action of recombining factors, which lead the collectivity to recombine the micro behaviour, or the micro effects, in order to produce and maintain the macro behaviour, or the macro effect.

-Recognizing the existence of a micro-macro feedback and understanding the nature of both the necessitating factors and the recombining ones is indispensable for interpreting collective phenomena as deriving from a combinatory system (Mella, 2000).

-In order for the dynamics of the combinatory system to manifest itself we generally require a casual input, which sets in motion the micro-macro feedback.
+The feedback "arises" from necessitating factors, which "force" the agents to adapt their micro behaviour to the system's macro behaviour, and is "maintained" by the action of recombining factors, which lead the collectivity to "recombine" the micro behaviour, or the micro effects, in order to produce and maintain the macro behaviour, or the macro effect attributable to the collectivity as a whole.
+Recognizing the existence of a micro-macro feedback and understanding the nature of both the necessitating factors and the recombining ones is indispensable for interpreting collective phenomena as deriving from a combinatory system (Mella, 2017).
+Furtermore, in order for the dynamics of the combinatory system to manifest itself we generally require a casual input, which sets in motion the micro-macro feedback.

-We can thus think of the activity of combinatory systems as derived from the joint action of "chance" and "necessity"; they can thus also be called chance-necessity systems, and the effects produced by combinatory systems are path dependent (Arthur, 1994; Liebowitz & Margolis, 1998).

-If we accept the traditional definition of selforganization as the characteristic behaviour of agents that appear to be "directed", or "organized", by an Invisible Hand, or Supreme Authority, then it is easy to recognize that the invisible hand is nothing other than the synergetic effect of the micro-macro feedback action (or circular causality) that generates and updates the global information that produces self-organization and synchronization and the emerging macro behaviours attributable to the collectivity.
+We can thus think of the activity of combinatory systems as derived from the joint action of "chance" and "necessity"; they can thus also be called chance-necessity systems, and the effects produced by combinatory systems are path dependent (Arthur, 1994; Liebowitz and Margolis, 1998).
+If we accept the traditional definition of self-organization as the characteristic behaviour of agents that appear to be "directed", or "organized", by an Invisible Hand, or Supreme Authority, then it is easy to recognize that the invisible hand is nothing other than the synergetic effect of the micro-macro feedback action (or circular causality) that generates and updates the global information that produces self-organization and synchronization and the emerging macro behaviours attributable to the collectivity.